-It’s the middle of summer and you’re likely in the midst of some intense training as you prepare for the upcoming season.
-If all is going according to plan you are strong, flexible, hydrated and well-recovered.
+It’s still unclear when cyclocross season is going to start.
+I have no facts to back this up, but my prediction is we will have a late start to the season and Nationals might move to January.
+I could also see some CX time trial events happening, so keep that it mind.
+Regardless of whether cyclocross season starts in September or October you should be doing some intense training as you prepare for the upcoming season.
+And, if all is going according to plan you are strong, flexible, hydrated and well-recovered.
 If not, no problem.
 There’s still plenty of time to get ready for the ‘cross season.
 However, the clock is ticking so let’s get cracking.

 1.#FTFP (Follow The F@$#ing Plan).
 If you have a coach or a plan, follow it!
 If you don’t have one, get one.
 The Fascat plans are ready if you are.
-It might be a bit late to start the Summer Sweet Spot…unless you want to start racing in late September.
-If this is case, get the Summer Sweet Spot plan and then follow it up with the Six Weeks Till Cyclocross plan.
-This would get you ready to rumble in late September.
+With a potentially delayed season it late t’s not too late to start an abbreviated Summer Sweet Spot plan, then follow it up with the Six Weeks Till Cyclocross plan.
+This would get you ready to rumble.
 Remember #crossiscoming so #FTFP !
+Let us know if we can help you dial this in!

-2. Don’t forget starts practice.
+2. Don’t forget to practice your race starts.
 Make sure you are practicing your starts.
-You should be able to pounce of the start line like a cheetah, clip in to your pedal smoothly all while shifting to a harder gear and accelerating to race pace.
+You should be able to pounce off the start line like a cheetah, clip in to your pedals smoothly all while shifting to a harder gear and accelerating to race pace.
 There’s nothing worse than slipping a pedal at the start and watching the pack swarm in front of you.
-You’re only five seconds in to the race and now have a ton of work to do to get back where you belong in the pack.
+You’re only five seconds in to the race and now have a ton of work to do to get back in the race.
 This is an easily avoidable mistake if you practice… a lot!

 4. Practice bunny hops.
 Hear me out.
 Learning to bunny hop is not easy.
 It takes practice, lots of practice, to do a bunny hop.
 Don’t say it’s hopeless and give up before you try.
 Incorporate some hopping practice in to your weekly training.
 To learn how to bunny hop check out our video >>.